bpjfarias/nlw4-reactjs-moveit-project/README.md

 ## About my project

-move it is a project that mix Pomodoro technique plus gamification.
+`move.it` is a project that mix Pomodoro technique plus gamification.
 The proposal is to encourage trought pointing/xp that the user make breaks while work or study time to time.
-It's help to focus in that activity and body well being practicing the exercices.
+That help to focus in that activity and body well being practicing the exercices.

 <details><summary><b>First class</b></summary>